MSW Program Fact Sheet

 Length of Program

-- The class schedules for students in the flex program at the Irvine campus are offered three weekday evenings per week.
+- The class schedules for students in the flex program at the Irvine Center are offered three weekday evenings per week.
 The field education experience takes place during normal agency hours, typically two weekdays per week, during the second and third years of the program.

 Typical Social Work Settings